dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 For clients that have implemented, or would like to implement an Assistant Surgeon field on Procedure Codes - Fusion CAC will now add an Assistant Surgeon column to the Procedure Code drill down in Account Search.
 The criteria for that drill down will also include criteria for Asst Surgeon ID and Asst Surgeon Last Name.

-ccccccccccccccccc

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Add Columns for Query Reporting

 **CACTWO-7431 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-In [Grid Column Maintenance](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/grid-column-configuration/) 2 new column options have been added:
+In [Grid Column Maintenance](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/grid-column-configuration/) two new column options have been added:
-- APR-DRG Weigth Difference *(Final APR-DRG Wgt minus BAseine APR-DRG Weight)*
+- APR-DRG Weigth Difference *(Final APR-DRG Wgt - Baseline APR-DRG Weight)*
-- DRG Impact *(Final DRG Est Reimb minus Baseline DRG Est Reimb)*
+- DRG Impact *(Final DRG Est Reimb - Baseline DRG Est Reimb)*

 Columns have also been added to the Queries drilldown in [Account Search](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level):  Query-Impact Percent, Query-Impact Dollars, and Query-Impact Weight.